Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

 2. Treat the infested plant with insecticidal soap as per the manufacturer's recommendations.

-3. Regularly, check between and underneath the leaves for these pests and carry out timely control measures.
+3. Regularly, inspect the plant for these pests and carry out timely control measures.

 4. Keep the plant well pruned to depress the pest infestations.